-Welcome to Lectora Online and Lectora!
-This series of videos and articles will give you a brief introduction on the product, so you’ll get up and running as quickly as possible.
+Welcome to Lectora Online and Lectora Desktop!
+This series of videos and articles will give you a brief introduction to the product, so you’ll get up and running as quickly as possible.
 After watching each tutorial, be sure to jump into Lectora and start creating something of your own.
 Select the video title to be redirected to the video.

 2. Getting Started In Lectora Online - Stage (Duration 2:23)

 Explore the four main areas of the Lectora interface.

 3.1 Project Explorer 3.2 Layering 3.3 Visibility 3.4 Inheritance (Duration Multiple)

 Before you get started with course development in Lectora it’s important to know more about the title explorer, visibility, and inheritance.

 4. Design Ribbon (Duration 2:04)

 Learn how to use the Design Ribbon as you start your title.
 Set your page size, select a default background color, and more.